bahrus/be-mediating/README.md

 </thin-skin>
 ```

-In less formal, controlled environments:
+In less formal, controlled environments, we can use a small alternative name that is not as easy to "register" in npm (for example):

 ```html
 <thin-skin>